 Like most small business owners, you’re used to handling all business activities yourself.
 This includes all HR tasks.
 In fact, 54% of small businesses handle HR in house.
 But owners usually give HR work to staff with little practice managing employees.

-Improve Your Firm with HR for Small Business
+Improve Your Firm With HR for Small Businesses

 HR personnel are experts in handling HR issues, including employee relations and motivation.
 Your own HR team not only helps you follow employment law; it ensures the health and safety of your staff.